 Essentially, that's the crux of the presentation that we gave.

-The slides have been posted to the abstract page and the transcript of the talk will be available to members on the membership site shortly.
+The slides have been posted to the abstract page and the transcript of the talk will be available to members on the TPC Affinity Group Forums shortly.
 We'll do the best we can, but, you know how it is: a lot of color commentary comes out when you're talking about something you're passionate about.

 Join the TPC Affinity Groups